hms-dbmi/scde/vignettes/diffexp.md

 o.prior <- scde.expression.prior(models = o.ifm, counts = cd, length.out = 400, show.plot = FALSE)
 ```

-Here we used a grid of 400 points, and let the maxmimum expression magnitude be determined by the default 0.999 quantile (use `max.value` parameter to specify the maximum expression magntiude explicitly - on log10 scale).
+Here we used a grid of 400 points, and let the maximum expression magnitude be determined by the default 0.999 quantile (use `max.value` parameter to specify the maximum expression magnitude explicitly - on log10 scale).

 ## Testing for differential expression